brichan17/brichan17.github.io/notes.md

 [An introduction to operator theory](An introduction to operator theory.pdf)

 This document studies operators on a Hilbert space, beginning with bounded operators on a Hilbert space which is the prototypical example of a C*-algebra.
-In particular, the z-transform is introduced as a tool to study closed, densely defined operators on a Hilbert space.
+In particular, the z-transform is introduced as a useful tool to study closed, densely defined operators on a Hilbert space.

 # Linear Algebra